JHale716/Dell-U2711-Monitor/README.md

 * This is a good example of mislabelling, the incomplete pins in the plug give away the lack of dual channel. https://www.pbtech.co.nz/product/CABSTT1583045/StarTech-DVIMM6-6-ft-DVI-D-Single-Link-Cable---Mal
 #### The EDID file
 * Like HDMI, DVI-D is governed by the EDID file, so even though you may be able to get 1080p from your system, the monitor limits the signal resolution.
-* My early use of DVI-D was on a Mac that didn't support the full resolution of the monitor, thus I choose to have something future proofed, not knowing at the time what a drama it woudl become.
+* My early use of DVI-D was on a Mac that didn't support the full resolution of the monitor, thus I choose to have something future proofed, not knowing at the time what a drama it would become.
 Agh!

 ### Ok that's DVI-D, what about Display Port (DP)
 #### The Adapter - If Needed
 Again like the DVI-D, if you don't have a native port on your machine, you'll need an adapter.
 This a little simpler on than DVI-D as the Display Port protocol is much higher in bandwidth as a result.
 * So pretty much any suitable adapter is going to do the job here.
 The display port solution is my preferred approach, though going from HDMI to DP is a problem, but Thunderbolt/Mini DP to DP is pretty solid.
 * With this solution you may have to turn off system sleep, as you need to keep the video card alive for the DP conntion to not drop out.
-Power off screen save is ok, that's a blanking signal, suspend your system and it doesn't play noce when it comes back.
+Power off screen save is ok, that's a blanking signal, suspend your system and it doesn't play nice when it comes back.
 * Also too, if you need to switch sources regularly, then avoid DP as the choice of connection.
-* If you wish to use the PBP, picture by picture I think, settign then DP is off the cards too, it's not included.
+* If you wish to use the PBP, picture by picture I think, setting then DP is off the cards too, it's not included.
 HDMI, Composite, and Component are the only options
 #### The Cable
 * Grab any cable, they should all work.